OpenDiablo2/OpenDiablo2/README.md

 You can export the profiler output with the following command:\
 `go tool pprof --pdf ./OpenDiablo2 pprof/profiler.pprof > file.pdf`

+Ingame you can create a heap dump by pressing `~` and typing `dumpheap`.
+A heap.pprof is written to the `pprof` directory.

 You may need to install [Graphviz](http://www.graphviz.org/download/) in order to convert the profiler output.

 ## Roadmap